-Fort Vimieux, or, as it was described in the Lenox catalogue (item 32), A Scene on the French Coast, with an English Ship-of-War stranded, was exhibited a year earlier at the Royal Academy in 1831.
+Fort Vimieux, or, as it was described in the Lenox catalog (Item 32), A Scene on the French Coast, with an English Ship-of-War stranded, was exhibited a year earlier at the Royal Academy in 1831.
 It depicts an English cruiser running aground near a French fort in 1805, which continued firing until a rising tide allowed it to escape.
 The source is given as Naval Anecdotes, but this publication has yet to be properly identified.
 The painting was well received at the Royal Academy: the Library of Fine Arts described "the firing of red-hot shot, the sun of bloody hue 'low, deep and wan.'
 When will Mr. Turner show symptoms of decay?"
-Lenox visited Turner's gallery in 1848, but is unlikely to have seen this painting as it had already been sold to Charles Meigh of Shelton in about 1845.
-Lenox bought it at the Christies sale of Meigh's collection on June 21, 1850.
+Lenox visited Turner's gallery in 1848 but is unlikely to have seen this painting, as it had already been sold to Charles Meigh of Shelton in about 1845.
+Lenox bought it at the Christie's sale of Meigh's collection on June 21, 1850.

-Lenox owned one more Turner-related work, J. T. Willmore's engraving after Turner's The Old Téméraire.
+Lenox owned one more Turner-related work, J. T. Willmore's engraving after Turner's Old Téméraire.

 This blog post has been written to coincide with The Frick Collection's exhibition Turner's Modern and Ancient Ports: Passages through Time, on view through May 14, 2017.